On zero-divisors of semimodules and semialgebras: Zero-Divisors of McCoy Semialgebras

 \end{lemma}

-Let us recall that a semiring $S$ has very few zero-divisors if the set of zero-divisors $Z(S)$ of $S$ is a finite union of primes in $\Ass(S)$.
+Let us recall that a semiring $S$ has very few zero-divisors if the set of zero-divisors $Z(S)$ of $S$ is a finite union of primes in $\Ass(S)$ \cite[Definition 48]{Nasehpour2016}.
 For instance, by Theorem 49 in \cite{Nasehpour2016}, any Noetherian semiring has very few zero-divisors.
-Rings and modules having very few zero divisors were introduced and studied in \cite{Nasehpour2010}, \cite{NasehpourPayrovi2010} and \cite{Nasehpour2011}.
+Rings and modules having very few zero-divisors were introduced and studied in \cite{Nasehpour2010}, \cite{NasehpourPayrovi2010} and \cite{Nasehpour2011}.

 \begin{theorem}

 Let $S$ be a weak Gaussian semiring and $B$ a McCoy and weak content $S$-semialgebra with homogeneous $c$ and the corresponding homomorphism $\lambda$ of the $S$-semialgebra $B$ be injective.
 Then $S$ has very few zero-divisors if and only if so does $B$.